top of page

 Grade 2 Ceili Portion: The Fairy Reel

 Dancers Intermediate and above should be familiar with this 6 hand Ceili dance, Fairy Reel, HOWEVER, we have never done the full version that you'll be tested on.
 There are two sections of the dance that most of you never learned.
-Please see the video and the instructions below, and know that we will practice this together on June 12th.
+Please see the video and the instructions below, and know that we will practice this together in June.

 Setup: 2 ladies on either side of a gentleman in the middle across from the same.
 Dance proceeds as described below.
 Please note, "Promenade" means skip 2-3's.